Gallery of past performances

 Past characters have included war heroes (such as a young soldier who saved villagers at the My Lai Massacre), the most famous weatherman in America in 1900, a detective who helped solve the "Crime of the (19th) Century," a corset salesman and his intellectual lover, a girl who lived through the 1896 tornado and her childhood friend who shot himself on her grave fifty years later.

-Marsh notes that over the past ten years he has been blessed with a remarkable group of courageous and talented actors.
+Marsh notes that he has been blessed with a remarkable group of courageous and talented actors.
 They wait there in the cemetery darkness for the next wagon to appear, sometimes enduring cold, windy and damp fall weather, occasionally joined on the grounds by owls, coyotes–and the unknown.
 The actors must love the challenge, he says; they keep coming back for more.

 Heroes and villains, scouts and scoundrels, mayors and moguls, saints and sinners, the shamed and the shameless––they are all there in our local cemeteries, their stories waiting to be told.